 We have put up a 24 foot yurt as our sacred space for gatherings and retreats.
 We have also built a wooden platform, on which to put a 16 x 14 foot wall tent, with an artistic ‘Cortes Style’ outhouse behind it.
 The tent is a gathering space for campers and can also be a ‘glamping’ space.

-We have a barn that has been set up to house both goats and chickens.
+The barn has been lovingly converted into a comfortable sleeping space.
+We initially used it to house both goats and chickens.
 We had five goats for our first two seasons on the farm and have chosen to move on from goats.
 We found that they were a tremendous amount of work and that we needed a more complete infrastructure to be able to care for them properly.
-We now have a brood of chickens and are learning about caring for chickens and integrating them into farm life.
+We now have a small brood of chickens in a separate space.
+We are learning about caring for chickens and integrating them into farm life.

 Fields / Future Playground

 There is plenty of open space for expanding the garden and for building a cottage, sacred space, meditation garden, and a children’s play area.
-Bodhi was born in October of 2017 and is the first child being raised on the farm.
+Bodhi was born in October of 2016 and Asher was born in August of 2019.
+They are the first child being raised on the farm.
 There are other children in the neighbourhood and we would love to be able to provide a space for children to gather.

 We have a few deer that love to the roam the property and seem more than happy to hang out with us.
 The bottom third of the property is a wetlands and our intention is to leave that in its natural state for all of nature’s creatures.